 2. Guidelines for Testing Adjustments Provided by Learning Support Services:

-Testing with adjustments can be conducted under the supervision of Learning Support Services.
-The following are guidelines for professors to follow when providing testing adjustments through the Learning Support Services facility:
+Testing with adjustments is conducted under the supervision of Learning Support Services.

 Questions or concerns should be directed to Learning Support Services (503-883-2562).

 There are situations in which a reasonable adaptation dictates permitting extended time for test-taking.
-For many students with disabilities, taking tests within the time allotted class members generally may not result in a fair evaluation.
+For many students with disabilities, taking tests within the time allotted for non-disabled class members may not result in a fair evaluation.
 The rule of thumb for adequate extended time is time and a half.
 At times, however, more or less time may be needed, depending on the type of exam and the extent of the student’s disability.
 Learning Support Services will work with faculty members and students individually to establish what is a fair amount of time.
-Faculty members will find that often students will not use all the additional time allotted.
-Having the extended time will, however, allay the fear of not being able to complete the test and the result will be a more equitable testing environment for the student.

 When proctors are used as scribes or readers, they read the test items and/or written responses exactly as given.
 Proctors are neither allowed to provide additional information, interpret, or give definitions about test items, nor to assist the examinee in answering the test questions.
 Their purpose is to decode and transcribe only.
 If faculty members want examinees to be allowed any of the above privileges during a specific testing session, they must inform the Director of Learning Support Services of their allowances.